Ultimate Guide to Chicago Style Format and Citation

 Turabian's format for referencing is the same as Chicago's.
 Nevertheless, the Turabian style handbook focuses more on the paper's layout and framework rather than a published piece.

 People working in humanities, history, literature, and arts mainly use this system.
 It is a flexible style that includes commentary on these cited sources.
-A superscript number is written at the end of the sentence that indicates that the source is being used.
+A superscript number is written at the end of the sentence, or the shortened citation, that indicates that the source is being used.

 This type of Chicago manual of style online is used in natural, social, and physical sciences.
 Such a method uses in-text citations and bibliographies to organize the Chicago referencing.